Yandere Dark Elf: She Chased Me All the Way From Another World!: Characters

-A young Japanese highschooler and orphan who lives by himself in an apartment building.
+A young Japanese high schooler and orphan who lives by himself in an apartment building.
 His parents died in a car accident, which he has long felt guilty about since he had diverted his father's attention while he was driving.
 Because of his selflessness and kindness, he was summoned to a fantasy world to act as a fighter in the adventuring party which was destined to vanquish a powerful Demon Lord.
-During his time there, he caught the heart of his fellow party member Mariabelle, who obsessively follows him to Earth after he is returned following the Demon Lord's demise.
-Although he does care for Mariabelle, her blatantly suggestive flirtations leave him extremely flustered.
+During his time there, he caught the heart of his fellow party member Mariabell, who obsessively follows him to Earth after he is returned following the Demon Lord's demise.
+Although he does care for Mariabell, her blatantly suggestive flirtations leave him extremely flustered.